noon92/femtofox/README.md

 Login for the images is `femto:fox`.
 Root is `root:root`.

 The preconfigured images will reboot every 24 hours.
 If the internal clock is accurate, this will be at 3am.
 Reboot timing is set in `crontab`.
-To keep accurate time, an RTC module can be installed (see [supported hardware](supported_hardware.md)) or internet connectivity can be maintained for NTP.
-If no authoritative time source is found, time will be set to 2024-01-01 00:00 on boot.
+To keep accurate time, an RTC module can be installed (see [supported hardware](supported_hardware.md)) or internet connectivity can be maintained for NTP via [Chrony](https://chrony-project.org/).

 ### [Supported hardware - click here](supported_hardware.md)